dvntaudio/cuckoo-tools/README.md

 Setup Cuckoo
 ============

-I tested this script on Debian 8.3
+I tested this script on Debian 8.3.
+I used the [mini.iso](http://ftp.se.debian.org/debian/dists/jessie/main/installer-amd64/current/images/netboot/mini.iso) and the first thing to do is fix sudo.

+    su -
+    apt-get install -y sudo
+    usermod -a -G sudo cuckoo

+This is a good time to shutdown the image and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).

-    sudo apt-get install git
+    sudo apt-get install -y git
     git clone https://github.com/reuteras/cuckoo-tools.git
     cd cuckoo-tools
     ./bin/setup.sh